Secession in the United States: New England Federalists and the Hartford Convention

-The election of 1800 showed Jefferson's Democratic-Republican Party to be on the rise and the Federalists to be declining, and the Federalists felt threatened by initiatives taken by their opponents.
+The 1800 election showed Thomas Jefferson's Democratic-Republican Party to be on the rise and the Federalists to be declining, and the Federalists felt threatened by initiatives taken by their opponents.
 They viewed Jefferson's unilateral purchase of the Louisiana territory as violating foundational agreements between the original 13 states; Jefferson transacted the purchase in secret and refused to seek the approval of Congress.
 The new lands anticipated several future western states which the Federalists feared would be dominated by the Democratic-Republicans.
 Other things added to the Federalists' alarm, such as the impeachment of Federalist district judge John Pickering by the Jeffersonian-dominated Congress, and similar attacks on Pennsylvania state officials by the Democratic-Republican legislature.
 By 1804, their national leadership was decimated and their viable base was reduced to the states of Massachusetts, Connecticut, and Delaware.

 Timothy Pickering of Massachusetts and a few Federalists envisioned creating a separate New England confederation, possibly combining with lower Canada to form a new pro-British nation.
 The Embargo Act of 1807 was seen as a threat to the economy of Massachusetts, and the state legislature debated in May 1808 how the state should respond.
 These debates generated isolated references to secession, but no definite plot materialized.
-Historian Richard Buell, Jr. suggests that "the secessionist movement of 1804 was more of a confession of despair about the future than a realistic proposal for action."
+Historian Richard Buell Jr. suggests that "the secessionist movement of 1804 was more of a confession of despair about the future than a realistic proposal for action."

 Federalist party members convened the Hartford Convention on December 15, 1814, and they addressed their opposition to the continuing war with Britain and the domination of the federal government by the "Virginia dynasty".
 Twenty six delegates attended; Massachusetts sent 12, Connecticut seven, and Rhode Island four.
 New Hampshire and Vermont declined, but two counties each from those states sent delegates.
 Historian Donald R. Hickey notes:

 The final report addressed issues related to the war and state defense, and it recommended several amendments to the Constitution.
 Massachusetts and Connecticut endorsed it, but the war ended as the delegates were returning to Washington, effectively quashing any impact that it might have had.
 The Jeffersonians described the convention as "a synonym for disloyalty and treason", and it became a major factor in the sharp decline of the Federalist Party.

-Abolitionists for secession by the North

-It is not often remembered today, as it was the South that actually attempted to secede.
-However, there was a movement to have the North secede, thereby escaping the slave power that dominated the Federal government.